kstenerud/concise-encoding/ce-structure.md

  * `51.60/11.11`
  * `-13.53/-172.37`

+#### UTC

+If the time zone is unspecified, it is assumed to be `Zero` (UTC).
+Placing all past event time values in the UTC time zone has the advantage of more compact and unambiguous time storage, which makes comparisons and other operations much easier and reduces bugs.

+UTC time is not recommended for future and periodic/repeating time values.

 #### UTC Offset

 Time offset is recorded as an offset (+ or -) from UTC, recorded in hours and minutes.
+This format is not an actual time zone because it doesn't contain location data and therefore cannot account for political shifts (such as daylight savings).
+In fact, it can't convey any useful information beyond what UTC time can (other than a vague notion of where the value might have originated, and roughly what time of day it was).

-Since it doesn't contain any location data, it's not a real time zone, and its use is discouraged except as a means of interfacing with legacy systems.
+Use of UTC offset is discouraged except as a means of interfacing with legacy systems.

 **Examples (in [CTE](cte-specification.md))**: